Intentional Community: The Art of Living and The Science of Life

 HD video, 59 mins., 2017

 Intentional Community is a documentary portrait of Braziers Park School of Integrative Social Research (Braziers), a resident community and progressive college exploring co-existence, collective work and our place in nature.
-Centred upon insights from current residents and members, the film layers together scenes of daily life with the natural features, architectural characteristics and diverse cultural history of the community.
+Centred upon insights from current residents and members, the film interweaves scenes of daily life with the natural features, architectural characteristics and diverse cultural history of the community.

-Set in the wider context of intentional communities, sustainability, and the economics of post-capitalism, the film explores the 'biosocial' ideas of Braziers' founders, psychiatrist Norman Glaister and educationalist Dorothy Glaister, who established the community in 1950 as a social experiment in collective living.
+Set in the wider context of intentional communities, sustainable living, and the economics of post-capitalism, Intentional Community explores the 'sociobiological' ideas of Braziers' founders - psychiatrist Norman Glaister and educationalist Dorothy Glaister, who established the community in 1950 as a social experiment in group co-existence.
 Today, Braziers is the longest-running secular resident community in the UK, and hosts courses and festivals such as Supernormal.

 Filmed, edited & directed by Nick Jordan & Clara Casian